+EdBlogs make it easy to share course content and create an online community using a blogging format.
+Blogs use familiar, word-processor-style editing tools for adding and editing text and images, so it’s easy to create, update and revise posts.
 EdBlogs are set up with a simple template that accommodates most course needs, including blogging, journal writing, or even a simple course web site.
 Instructors will also be able to choose an alternate template to suit specific course requirements.
-You may see examples of how Columbia faculty have used EdBlogs to enhance teaching and learning by visiting the faculty examples page.

 Teaching with EdBlogs

+EdBlogs provides a blog for any course offered at Columbia University upon the course instructor’s request.
+Please complete the request form to get an EdBlog for your course.
 Here are some examples of how Columbia faculty have used EdBlogs to enhance teaching and learning: